tsackton/taelgar/History/A Chronicle of Sembaran History.md

 For the next decade, the Shattered Ice clan skirmishes with Sembaran knights on the borders, and slowly expands their territory, pushing especially a wedge south of the Enst between Maseau and Sembara.

-In 1590, in alliance with some of the scattered clans of hobgoblins south of the Andonne, the Shattered Ice clan launches an attack on Maseau.
-Elaine I, the queen of Sembara at the time, refuses to abandon Maseau and embroils Sembara in the war

-The Second Hobgoblin War lasts from 1590 until 1602.
-At the end of it, the hobgoblins control a swath of territory fairly far East from the mountains.
-But the war faction of the hobgoblins have been defeated and exhaustion sets in.

-An uneasy peace is established and the border starts to be fortified (need to look at the map to see where the border would be exactly, but Cleenseau is near it)

-This uneasy peace lasts for a generation, but it is never truly peaceful.
-Skirmishes frequently break out.

-In 1644, something happens TBD and Sembara starts a new war with the hobgoblins.
-But it doesn’t go well.
-By 1647 the hobgoblin army has swept east almost as far as Fellburn.
-(Cleenseau is conquered by the hobgoblins at this point)

-Cece raises and army and pushes the hobgoblins out over a series of campaigns and by 1650 the hobgoblins have been pushed into the deep mountains.
-Cece stops there, fortifies the borders, and turns to internal affairs